paulejarvis/Playbook/README.md

 ## Who are the customers?

 Playbook seeks to partner with major advisory and audit firms to implement Playbook's data model and interface as the standard in their client engagements.
-Clients would also have access to pre-built process templates (to implement new processes), queries (to understand current processes), and tests (to surface control gaps and risks).

 #### Disclaimer